bitcoin-free/crypto-faucets/index.md

 Coins you earn can be withdrawn as Bitcoin (BTC) or Dogecoin (DOGE).
 Withdrawals made can be sent to your personal bitcoin/dogecoin address or your [FaucetHub](http://faucethub.io/r/42665771) account.

-[FaucetHub](http://faucethub.io/r/42665771) is a microwallet for cryptocurrencies and allows you to instantly receive payments from hundreds of faucets.
+[FaucetHub](http://faucethub.io/r/42665771) is a microwallet for cryptocurrencies that allows you to instantly receive payments from hundreds of faucets.
 I recommend using it as thresholds for withdrawal are much lower with [FaucetHub](http://faucethub.io/r/42665771).

 <br>